-Camp Ramah carries accident insurance, which covers all campers.
+Camp Ramah carries accident insurance, which covers all רוניכים (hanichim/campers).
 This is SECONDARY, supplemental insurance coverage only.
-It pays for those expenses or portions of expenses NOT covered by health insurance carried by the camper's own family.
-The insurance carried by the camper's family is applied to any medical expenses before the camp's insurance.
-Our insurance does not cover eyeglass repair or replacement and/or dental work.
+It pays for those expenses or portions of expenses NOT covered by health insurance carried by the health insurance carried by the (hanich/camper)'s own family.
+The insurance carried by the the the camp's family is applied to any medical expenses before the camp's insurance.
+Our insurance does not cover eyeglass repair/replacement or dental work.
 In the case of an accident, the following steps must be taken to ensure proper handling of insurance payments:

 - 1. All doctor bills will be mailed to you directly.
 Hospital bills may be sent either to you or your insurance company. - 2.
 Please process all bills through your insurance company first. - 3.
 After you have heard from your insurance company, please forward a copy of the original bill and a copy of either the official payment statement stating the portion of the bill your insurance company has paid, or a copy of the denial of the claim, to the camp office.
 Do not pay the unpaid difference yourself.
-Our insurance company will only reimburse the health care provider.
-Our insurance company will pay the unpaid difference (up
+Our insurance company will only reimburse the health care provider. - 4.
+Our insurance company will pay the unpaid difference (up to \$1,000.00 per occurrence).

-4. Our insurance company will pay the unpaid difference (u to \$1,000.00 per occurrence).